mdroste/stata-fastreshape/README.md

 The syntax, usage, and data output of fastreshape is virtually identical to reshape, with a few exceptions:

-1. Fastreshape does not return useful information in macro objects.
-Support for this functionality is planned soon (see todo).
+1. Fastreshape does not support subsetting the sub-observation variables (j) with a list of values (e.g. specifying j(year 2001 2003 2004)).
+This can easily be done prior to reshape with a keep command, so it is a low priority.
 2. Fastreshape does not support highlighting problem observations with the fastreshape error command ex post.
 Support for this functionality may be included at a later date, but is not viewed as particularly important at this time.
 3. Fastreshape does not support the atwl(char) argument.
 Use the @ character instead.
 Support for this functionality is a low priority (see todo).